Trust-Anchor-Group/XmppOpenAIBridge/README.md

 	**Note**: It is important to provide the Open AI extension node with a proper identity (ID property).
 This identity is used in the Markdown integrations, to select the proper gateway to use when converting Markdown code blocks into presentable content.

+	**Note 2**: When creating a `ChatGPT-XMPP Bridge` node, make sure to provide proper *instructions* in the corresponding field.
+	These instructions are human-readable text that describes the role OpenAI has in the chat.
+This is the only mechanism available to customize ChatGPT.

 Once you have completed these steps, you can access the bridge, wither by chatting with them, using the JIDs you've defined above, or through Markdown, referencing the extensions defined.